programarivm/co2-avatar/README.md

 # CO2 Footprint

-Carbon footprint calculator helps you raise awareness about how much carbon dioxide (CO2) you are producing on a daily basis.
+This app helps you raise awareness about how much carbon dioxide (CO2) you are producing on a daily basis.
 Learn how to reduce your carbon footprint right now since there is no time to waste anymore.

 ### 1. Build the Docker Containers